mathblogging/mathblogging.org/about.md

 ---
 layout: page
-title: About
+title: About mathblogging.org
 permalink: /about/
 ---

-## What is mathblogging.org?

-Perhaps time for new text here :)
+mathblogging.org is... perhaps time for new text up here :)

 ## Editors